Green Your Holidays

 Recycle Your Tree.

 If you're putting up a real tree for the holidays, plan to chip in at MulchFest!
-Trees (cleaned of stands, lights, tinsel and ornaments) will be collected and recycled into mulch for NYC parks at designated sites from January 4-13.
-Bring your own bag to select sites on January 12 & 13, and take home mulch for your yard, garden or street tree.
-Find citywide drop-off sites and mulch pick-up locations here.
-If you miss MulchFest, the city will pick up trees (also stripped of ornaments, etc) curbside from Jan 2-12, barring any snow disruptions.
+Trees (cleaned of stands, lights, tinsel and ornaments) will be collected and recycled into mulch for NYC parks at designated sites from December 26, 2019 - January 11, 2020.
+Bring your own bag to chipping sites and take home mulch for your yard, garden or street tree.
+Find citywide drop-off sites and mulch pick-up locations here*.
+If you miss MulchFest, the city will pick up trees (also stripped of ornaments, etc) curbside from January 6 - 17, barring any snow disruptions.

 Recycle Unwanted Electronics.

 Certain electronics are banned from disposal.
-When upgrading or unloading electronics, many recycling options are available at no cost, including curbside pickup for homes in Staten Island, Brooklyn, and Queens West.
+When upgrading or unloading electronics, many recycling options are available at no cost, including curbside pickup for homes in the outerboros.
 Find more recycling resources here and check in with the Lower East Side Ecology Center, which runs the Gowanus E-Waste Warehouse in Brooklyn and hosts "After the Holidays" e-waste collections in all five boroughs.

 Loosen Your Drawers.